 I’m consumed and cease to exist.

-Right off the bat, I see J.J is a deep character, a man of contrast and of dark secrets.
-Secrets that I do not pry for in respecting his boundaries.
+Right off the bat, I see J.J is a deep character, a man of contrast and dark secrets.
+Secrets that I do not pry to know in respecting his boundaries.
 But still, we find common ground in opening up in sharing personal perspectives.
 We entrust each other with life stories, and as we do our trust deepens.

-The point, we all have phantoms in the closet.
-For any of one of us to deny each other the opportunity to face them would be a great disservice to humanity.
-I’m constantly blown away by the healing power of simply reaching out.
+The point is simply this, we all have phantoms in our closets, and for any one of us to deny each other the opportunity to face them would be a great disservice to that person.
+If there is one thing this journey is constantly teaching me it would be this, I’m blown away by the healing power of simply reaching out.

-J.J is calm and reserved, almost Zen like.
-At one point I can’t help but to ask, “Are you always this calm?”
+J.J is calm and reserved, almost Zen-like.
+So much so I can’t help but ask, “Are you always this calm?”

-“Not always,” yet in his delivery there is peace and intent.
+“Not always,” he says.
+Yet in his delivery, there is peace and intent.

-He tells me of his troubles sleeping, his active mind and the pains of a recent break-up between he and his girlfriend.
-In the middle of it all J.J challenges me, “Why am I telling you this, tell me something about yourself?”
+He tells me of his troubles sleeping, his active mind, and the pains of a recent break-up between his girlfriend and himself.
+And in the middle of it all, J.J challenges me, “Why am I telling you this, tell me something about yourself?”